-The Package Travel, Package Holidays and Package Tours Regulations 1992 and the Civil Aviation (Air Travel Organiser’s Regulations) 1995 require travel companies to provide security for the monies that consumers pay for certain types and combinations of travel arrangements booked with them and for consumers’ repatriation in the event of their insolvency.
+The Package Travel and Linked Travel Arrangements Regulations 2018 and the Civil Aviation (Air Travel Organiser’s Regulations) 2012 (as amended) require travel companies to provide security for the monies that consumers pay for certain types and combinations of travel arrangements booked with them and for consumers’ repatriation in the event of their insolvency.
 This means that in respect of all arrangements requiring protection, in the event of the travel company making the booking becoming insolvent, funds will be available to ensure that consumers are not left stranded abroad or will arrange to refund them money they have paid for an advance booking.

-Broadly speaking, the effect of the above two pieces of legislation taken together mean that travel arrangements sold as a ‘Package’ require tour operator bonding whether or not they include a flight.
-Packages including a flight, and flights sold with accommodation or self-drive care hire (‘Flight Plus’) will require the seller to hold an Air Travel Organiser’s Licence as well as to carry financial protection.
+Broadly speaking, the effect of the above two pieces of legislation taken together mean that travel arrangements sold as a ‘Package’ or ‘Linked Travel Arrangement’ require tour operator bonding whether or not they include a flight.
+Packages including a flight will require the seller to hold an Air Travel Organiser’s Licence as well as to carry financial protection.

 If you sell a charter or a scheduled flight where a ticket isn’t issued straight away and you are not acting as an agent for an ATOL holder, you will need to hold an ATOL yourself and financially protect either with an ATOL Bond or trust account, the monies paid for that flight.